-Dependents of fulltime employees are entitled to scholarships for credit courses in the amount of tuition and fees (excluding special fees) not to exceed the cost of 15 in-district credit hours per fall and spring semester and 6 credit hours for each summer semester.
-Textbooks are not included.
-To be eligible, the dependent must be a spouse, a child or stepchild under age 26, or a dependent eligible to be claimed as an exemption on the employee's most recent tax return.
-The employee must complete the dependent tuition exemption scholarship form located on the Human Resources webpage and submit to the Office of Human Resources for approval and processing (see DEB Exhibit B).
-Any fulltime employee's dependents may take community service courses, except Driver's Safety, at 50 percent of tuition and fees, if space is available, with the discount not to exceed an amount equal to the present cost of 15 in-district hours of tuition and fees for credit courses.
+4.01 Dependents of full-time employees are entitled to scholarships for credit courses in the amount of tuition and fees (excluding special fees) not to exceed the cost of 15 in-district credit hours per fall, spring, and summer (1&2 combined) semesters textbooks are not included.
+To be eligible, the dependent must be a spouse, a child or stepchild under age 26, or a dependent claimed as an exemption on the employee's most recent tax return.
+The employee must complete the Dependent Tuition Exemption Scholarship Form.
+To access the form, log into the AC Portal, click on the Employees tab, then click on "Scholarship Form-FT Employee & Dependent" and complete the appropriate form.

+Any full-time employee's dependents may take non-credit courses, except Driver's Safety, at 50 percent of tuition and fees, if space is available, with the discount not to exceed an amount equal to the present cost of 15 in-district credit hours tuition and fees.
 When the College District offers courses and programs in partnership with other entities, the amount of the tuition and fee waiver may not exceed the total revenue allocated to the College District for each student.
+Employees must complete a request form for each dependent.
+To access the form, log into the AC Portal, click on the Continuing Education tab, then scroll to the bottom of the page and complete the form.